-- 1. Secure all necessary approval signatures on the LL.M. in US Law Grade Option Petition form - 2.
-Submit the form to the Law Student Services Office by the end of the 4th week of classes during the fall and spring semester and by the end of the 2nd week of classes in the summer term - 3.
+1. Secure all necessary approval signatures on the LL.M. in US Law Grade Option Petition form

+- 2. Submit the form to the Law Student Services Office by the end of the 4th week of classes during the fall and spring semester and by the end of the 2nd week of classes in the summer term - 3.
 Students can rescind this request until the end of the 10th week of classes during the semester and by the end of the 3rd week of classes in the summer term.
 After this time, students may not elect or rescind a grade option change - 4.
 Summer term deadlines will apply to off-cycle and short-term courses

-Some classes are only offered on a Credit/No Credit or Pass/No Pass basis and the option cannot be changed.
-These are designated as Credit/No Credit or Pass/No Pass on the schedule of classes.
+Some classes are only offered on a Credit/No Credit basis and the option cannot be changed.
+These are designated as Credit/No Credit on the schedule of classes.